 G_6 - male used in G5 will be used after 1 hour rest at 5oC (1:00 pm -4:00 pm in the same day).

-G_7 - male used in G6 will be used after 16-18 hrs rest at 5oC (9:00 am -12:00 pm in the next day).
+G_7 - male used in G6 will be used after 16-18 hrs rest at 5oC (9:00 am -12:00 pm in the next day.

-Eggs laid by the mated females were collected, counted and kept under laboratory conditions until Fertility.
-The Fertility percentage was recorded and analyzed statistically (ANOVA).
+Eggs laid by the mated females were collected, counted and kept under laboratory conditions until Fecundity.
+The Fecundity percentage was recorded and analyzed statistically for the ANOVA.
 The investigation was carried out at the Zoology Department, Govt.
-Madhav Science P.G.
-College, and Ujjain.
+P.G.
+Madhav Science College, Vikram University, Ujjain.